 Train to Solve Problems With Lean Today

-Become a quality expert with Simplilearn’s Post Graduate Program in Lean Six Sigma in partnership with the University of Massachusetts Amherst.
+Become a quality expert with Simplilearn’s Lean Six Sigma Green Belt.
 This Lean Six Sigma certification program will help you gain key skills to excel in digital transformation projects while improving quality and ultimate business results.

 In this course, you will learn about two critical operations management methodologies – Lean practices and Six Sigma to accelerate business improvement.